haryoa/evo-pawness/README.md

 Based on the article that I write https://towardsdatascience.com/create-your-own-board-game-with-powerful-ai-from-scratch-part-1-5dcb028002b8

-<p>The game will be used to experiment AI Algorithm.
-Currently, No AI Algorithm that has been implemented.
-For the rules of the game, you can read the article.</p>
+<p>The game will be used to experiment some AI Algorithm.
+There are two AI Algorithms that is already implemented:
+ AlphaZero and Minimax</p>
+<h3> NEW 02/12/2018 : I have added all of the documentation on the AlphaZero and Minimax </h3>
+<h3> Wait for me to edit this README. </h3>
 GUI has been added

 ## Requirement